Teriks/TinkerRetroPie/README.md

 TinkerRetroPie is an Armbian OS build wrapper and RetroPie install script generator for ASUS Tinker Boards.

+The TinkerRetroPie install builder is currently tested and developed on Ubuntu 18.04.1 LTS.

+## Release Images

 See the [Releases](https://github.com/Teriks/TinkerRetroPie/releases) page for the current release images.

 A bare image, an image with RetroPie preinstalled, and the current installer tarball is attached to each release.

+**Note:** Make sure to unzip the provided image files before flashing them.

+**Armbian_5.60_Tinkerboard_Debian_stretch_next_4.14.X.img.zip** contains the bare customized Armbian OS image with no RetroPie installed.

+**Armbian_5.60_Tinkerboard_Debian_stretch_next_4.14.X_TinkerRetroPie_vX.Y.Z.img.zip** contains the customized Armbian OS image with RetroPie already installed for you.

-All release images with RetroPie installed will have the following credentials:
+Release images with RetroPie installed will have the following credentials:

 ```bash
 # tinker is the user RetroPie is installed under.